I know you don’t have time to scroll through dozens of tech sites every morning.

 I’m more interested in what’s happening right now with commercial space.

-SpaceX launched Starship’s sixth test flight last month.
-The catch mechanism worked.
+SpaceX launched Starship’s sixth test flight last month, and this time the catch mechanism actually worked.
 They’re getting closer to full reusability.
-That matters because it changes the economics of getting to orbit.
+That matters, changes everything about the economics of getting to orbit, really.
+Every successful catch is one step closer to turning a rocket into something you can fly again without rebuilding it from scratch.

 Blue Origin is finally catching up with New Glenn.
-When launch costs drop by 90%, we’re not just talking about satellites.
-We’re talking about manufacturing in microgravity and asteroid mining becoming real businesses.
+Drop launch costs by 90% and suddenly you’re not just talking about satellites anymore.
+Manufacturing in microgravity becomes viable.
+Asteroid mining shifts from sci-fi to actual business.
+That’s the real inflection point.

 Some people say space is a billionaire’s playground.
 That we should focus on Earth’s problems first.